What are the different types of CPE?

 The Association for Clinical Pastoral Education, Inc. offers Level I and Level II CPE, as well as Supervisory CPE, in sequence.
 The outcomes for each level must be completed before moving to the next level.
 Please contact the Department of Spiritual Care for specifics on the availability of openings in each of the different programs.

-I am a minister in my faith community.
+I am a clergy person currently working in a congregation.
 Can I apply to CPE?

-Yes, you may apply to the part-time CPE program.
-CPE is helpful training for lay ministry, spiritual care giving, counseling and teaching in a faith community.
+Yes, the part-time CPE program may be a perfect fit for you.
+CPE is helpful training for spiritual care giving, counseling and teaching in a faith community.
 CPE aims at integration of theological, psychological and practical learning into any ministry.
-A basic unit of CPE is considered a volunteer educational opportunity; it does not result in employment.
+A single unit of CPE is considered a volunteer educational opportunity; it does not result in employment.

 What are the essential elements of CPE?